Sergey-Anfinogentov/GXBox_prep/doc/prepare_basemaps.md

 Generate magnetic field maps in Cylindrical Equal Area (CEA) or Top View projection from SDO/HMI magnetograms

 ## Output
-   returns a structure containing the following fields:
+Returns a structure containing the following fields:
 * *Bp*  - longitudinal component of the magnetic field
 * *Bt*  - latitudinal component of the magnetic field
 * *Br*  - radial component of the magnetic field